maribcs/wisekey-zlint/README.md

 - Consider the Apple CT policy too.
 Maybe with another lint (or multiple linters).
 Note that its effective date is different than the Google's one.

 # Test
-Lorem ipsum dolor sit amet consectetur adipiscing elit lectus hendrerit porta curae feugiat, odio ridiculus fermentum eros lobortis egestas netus nisl non scelerisque
+Lorem ipsum dolor sit amet consectetur adipiscing elit lectus hendrerit porta curae feugiat, odio ridiculus fermentum eros lobortis egestas netus